-While we have all experienced a disruption to social norms and everyday routines, we are starting to see positive signs emerge in flattening the COVID-19 curve.
-In anticipation of government and public health authorities reducing restrictions, we have developed and deployed a Brookfield Properties plan to assist in your Return to Work.
+We have all experienced a disruption to social norms and everyday routines, however we are working to flatten the COVID-19 curve.
+Brookfield Properties continues to act in accordance with our Pandemic Influenza Response Plan.
+Additionally, we have developed and deployed a plan to assist in your Return to Work.

 Throughout our Return to Work plan we have placed emphasis on physical distancing and good hygiene, in line with guidance issued by the Centers for Disease Control and Prevention and the World Health Organization.